lmc2179/lmc2179.github.io/drafts/autoreg.md

 Then, we'll split it into three segments: training, model selection, and forecasting.
 We'll select the complexity of the model using the model selection set as a holdout, and then attempt to forecast into the future on the forecasting set.
 Note that this is time series data, so we need to split the data set into three sequential groups, rather than splitting it randomly.
 We'll use a model selection/forecasting set of about 24 months each, a plausible period of time for an airline to forecast demand.

+Note that we'll use patsy's `dmatrix` to turn the month number into a set of categorical dummy variables.
+This corresponds to the R-style formula `C(month_number)-1`; we could insert whatever R-style formula we like here to generate the design matrix for the additional factor matrix $X$ in the model above.

 ```python
 train_cutoff = 96
 validate_cutoff = 120